Ajuda Training

 There are 13.6 million people in the UK at increased risk of developing type 2 diabetes.
 But for many people there are steps you can take to reduce your risk.

-A professional all-day show on the 11th May 2023.
-Aiming to promote positive mental health through open conversation, promoting awareness and sharing real-life experiences.
+A professional all-day show on the 17th May 2024.
+This year you will find us at Cardiff City Football Stadium aiming to promote positive mental health through open conversation, promoting awareness and sharing real-life experiences.

 The show will include a selection of seminars focused on topics such as coping with mental illness, ways to promote positive mental health, and how to support people around you who are suffering with ill mental health.
 Alongside this is an exhibition with over 60 charities, organisations and companies promoting their helpful resources, services and initiatives designed to support positive mental health and wellbeing.